langdoc/fennougrica/README.md

 # fennougrica

 This repository contains data from [Fenno-Ugrica](http://fennougrica.kansalliskirjasto.fi/) collection of the National Library of Finland.
 The collection is very large and rich, and everyone is recommended to explore it further.
-The content of this repository very largely builds on the work of others,
+The content of this repository very largely builds on the work of others, most significantly on that done by Jussi-Pekka Hakkarainen and his team in the National Library.

 Naturally Fenno-Ugrica already provides this access, but there are several tasks with have to be undertaken before the data is truly ready for linguistic analysis.